 Want to add a bit of interest to your garden?
-A stand-out, strong colour on your fencing could be the way to go.
+A stand-out, strong colour on your fencing could be the answer.

 An earthy yellow, for example, is modern and can act as an on-trend contrast to the more traditional aspects of your garden.
 The juxtaposition of old and new elements creates a timeless look.
 A gold fence stain, meanwhile, is a good option if you're looking for something subtle but equally as attractive.

-Blue-grey shades are also great for making a cool statement with your garden fencing.
+Blue-grey shades are ideal for making a cool statement with your garden fencing.
 These colours look particularly good set off against darker-coloured plants and foliage.

 Unleash your dark side

-Strong shades work particularly well in small courtyard gardens as they can add a wow feature to the space.
-If you want to making a small area in your garden look boy with dark colours, why not just paint garden furniture such as pergolas in a Mediterranean terracotta shade and keep your fencing looking brand new with a product like clear oil?
+Strong shades work particularly well in small courtyard gardens as they can add a wow factor to the space.
+If you want to make a small area in your garden look good, why not just paint garden furniture such as pergolas in a Mediterranean terracotta shade and keep your fencing looking brand new with a product like clear oil?

 A dark grey-coloured fence can create the ideal backdrop for natural plant tones such as burgundy, pale green and cream.
 A dark brown garden fence is also a great choice as it offers a contemporary feel to a traditional or modern garden.